 Figure 20-6.
-Changing the Period Without Buffering
+Changing the Period without Buffering

-A counter wrap-around can occur in any mode of operation when up-counting without buffering.
-This is due to the fact that the TCAn.CNT and TCAn.PER registers are continuously compared: if a new TOP value is written to TCAn.PER that is lower than the current TCAn.CNT, the counter will wrap first, before a compare match happens.
+A counter wraparound can occur in any mode of operation when up-counting without buffering.
+This is due to the fact that the registers TCA.CNT and TCA.PER are continuously compared: if a new TOP value is written to TCA.PER that is lower than current TCA.CNT, the counter will wrap first before a compare match happened.

 Figure 20-7.
-Unbuffered Dual-Slope Operation
+Unbuffered Dual-slope Operation

 With Buffering: When double buffering is used, the buffer can be written at any time and still maintain correct operation.
-The TCAn.PER is always updated on the UPDATE condition, as shown for dual-slope operation in the figure below.
-This prevents wrap-around and the generation of odd waveforms.
+The TCA.PER is always updated on the UPDATE condition, as shown for dual-slope operation in the figure below.
+This prevents wraparound and the generation of odd waveforms.